AplaProject/apla-docs-en/introduction/script.rst

 MoneyTransfer
 ------------------------------
-This contract transfers money from the current wallet in the current ecosystem to a specified wallet.
+This contract transfers money from the current account in the current ecosystem to a specified account.
 Parameters:

 * *Recipient string* - recipient's account in any format – a number or ``XXXX-....-XXXX``,
 * *Amount    string* - transaction amount in qAPL,